Autocorrelation measures the degree of same variable correlation in time series and lagged version of the value of a variable.

 In this tutorial, we will discuss about how to calculate autocorrelation in python with step by step examples.

-We will need to import statsmodel library and numpy package to calculate autocorrelation in python and matplotlib library to visualize data on chart.
+package to calculate autocorrelation in python and matplotlib

 pip install numpy

-If you don’t have numpy package installed on your system, use below command in command prompt
+package installed on your system, use below command in command prompt

 pip install numpy